A15

 Prof. Dr. Annette Nicke

-Selected publications
+Selected publications (*equal contribution)

-3. Lörinczi É, Bhargava Y, Marino SF, Taly A, Kaczmarek-Hájek K, Barrantes-Freer A, Dutertre S, Grutter T, Rettinger J, Nicke A (2012) Involvement of the cysteine-rich “head” domain in activation and desensitization of the P2X1 receptor.
-Proc Natl Acad Sci USA 109:11396-11401.
+7. Lörinczi É, Bhargava Y, Marino SF, Taly A, Kaczmarek-Hájek K, Barrantes-Freer A, Dutertre S, Grutter T, Rettinger J, Nicke A. Involvement of the cysteine-rich “head” domain in activation and desensitization of the P2X1 receptor.
+Proc Natl Acad Sci USA (2012) 109:11396-11401.

-5. Nicke A, Kuan YH, Masin M, Rettinger J, Marquez-Klaka B. Bender O, Gorecki D, Murrell-Lagnado R, Soto F (2009) A functional P2X7 splice variant with an alternative transmembrane domain 1 escapes gene inactivation in P2X7 KO mice.
-J Biol Chem 284:25813-25822.
+8. Nicke A, Kuan YH, Masin M, Rettinger J, Marquez-Klaka B. Bender O, Gorecki D, Murrell-Lagnado R, Soto F. A functional P2X7 splice variant with an alternative transmembrane domain 1 escapes gene inactivation in P2X7 KO mice.
+J Biol Chem (2009) 284:25813-25822.

-10. Nicke A, Bäumert HG, Rettinger J, Eichele A, Lambrecht G, Mutschler E, Schmalzing G (1998) P2X1 and P2X3 receptors form stable trimers: a novel structural motif of ligand-gated ion channels EMBO J 17, 3016-3028.
+10. Nicke A, Bäumert HG, Rettinger J, Eichele A, Lambrecht G, Mutschler E, Schmalzing G. P2X1 and P2X3 receptors form stable trimers: a novel structural motif of ligand-gated ion channels EMBO J (1998) 17, 3016-3028.

 OUR TEAM